 Positive Impacts of Tourism on Local Community

-Maintainance of culture and traditions like the handicraft industry and preservation of eco-system is a notable point of tourism.
-Meeting different cultures is a part of the consequence of the impact of tourism on the local community.
+Maintenance of culture and traditions like the handicraft industry and preservation of ecosystem is a notable point of tourism.
+Meeting different cultures and getting to know their art and skills is an example of positive impacts of tourism on local communities.

-- Better local facilities and infrastructure: It includes better education, health care, and occupation opportunities.
+- Better local facilities and infrastructure: This includes better education, health care, and job opportunities.